Generic types in Go

 b := Bunch[int]{1, 2, 3}

-It’s very important to understand that, even though a Bunch is defined as a slice of E for any type E, any particular Bunch can’t contain values of different types.
+One important thing to remember here is that, even though a Bunch is defined as a slice of E for any type E, any particular Bunch can’t contain values of different types.
 All the elements of a Bunch[T] must be of type T, whatever it is.

 Exercise: Group therapy